pdrlsoftwareteam/AgPilot_v0.1/libraries/AP_Filesystem/README.md

 ### Parameter Client Examples

 The script Tools/scripts/param_unpack.py can be used to unpack a param.pck file.
-Additionally the MAVProxy mavproxy_param.py module implements parameter download via ftp.
+Additionally the AGPILOTProxy mavproxy_param.py module implements parameter download via ftp.

 ## The @SYS VFS